House passes $3T coronavirus relief -- the most expensive bill in history

 "So much of what's in this bill simply has nothing at all to do with the current crisis," said Rep. Tom Cole, R-Okla.
 "It's more like a liberal Christmas ... wish list.
 It would make more sense ... to just send it straight to Santa Claus than to send it to the United States Senate.
 It would have a better chance of becoming law that way."

 Acknowledging this bill won't get passed in the GOP-led Senate, Democrats framed the HEROS Act as their opening offer for negotiations.
-Democrat leadership said bipartisan legislation wasn't an option because Senate Majority Leader Mitch McConnell wanted to put the brakes on any new relief bill and suggested that states go bankrupt.
+Democrat leadership said bipartisan legislation wasn't an option because Senate Majority Leader Mitch McConnell wanted to put the brakes on any new relief bill and suggested that states be given the option of delcaring bankruptcy.

 HOUSE PASSES PLAN FOR PROXY VOTING, DESPITE GOP OBJECTIONS

-Pelosi, D-Calif., hit back on critics who say now's the time to "take a pause" on more spending and that the bill is bloated with goodies.
+Pelosi, D-Calif., hit back on critics who say now is the time to "take a pause" on more spending and that the bill is bloated with liberal goodies.

 "This is not a Christmas tree, there's nothing joyful about this," Pelosi said.
 "This is a very strategically planned piece of legislation."

-Rep. Maxine Waters, D-Calif., chided members who pay lip service to first responders and heroes but don’t back it up with money.
+Rep. Maxine Waters, D-Calif., chided members who she said pay lip service to first responders and heroes but don’t back it up with money.

 “Put up or shut up,” Waters told her colleagues.
 “Now is the time to do it.”

 The atmosphere at the Capitol Friday reflected the health risks of the global pandemic.
 Many members and staff wore face masks.
-Lawmakers wiped down the surfaces after they made speeches on the House floor.
-And voting was a long process as members were brought into the chamber in alphabetical waves to practice social distancing.
+Lawmakers wiped down surfaces after they made speeches on the House floor.
+And voting took more than an hour as members were brought into the chamber in alphabetical waves to practice social distancing.

 Despite Friday's fractured vote, lawmakers on both sides expressed optimism that they could find some bipartisan agreement in the future.